-- Beginning on March 15, 2011, only dogs are recognized as service animals under titles II and III of the ADA.
+Beginning on March 15, 2011, dogs are only recognized as service animals under titles II and III of the ADA (Americans with Disabilities Act).

 - A service animal is a dog that is individually trained to do work or perform tasks for a person with a disability.